statina1986/k8s-platform-addon-operator/README.md

 # Here we push builded image to minikube
 minikube image load local/addon-operator:$timestamp

+# This can be used to import builded image to k3d
+# k3d image import -m direct local/addon-operator:$timestamp -c <your-cluster-name>

 # Here we deploy platform helm chart with custom configuration from myvalues.yaml and also instruct it to use our locally built image
 helm upgrade --install k8s-platform -n platform ~/qvantel/CP/k8s-platform-addon-operator/chart -f myvalues.yaml --set imageVersion=$timestamp,imageBase="local/addon-operator"